maueroats/nsml-documents/emergencies.md

 be served with substitute questions, all make-up questions must be the same as the actual competition.

+In handling emergencies, the league needs to balance the integrity of the contest with the participation of the students.
+Too much flexibility provides a greater opportunity for unethical behavior.
+Too little flexibility penalizes students for circumstances beyond their control.

 This policy is for situations where normal participation is not physically possible, or where concern for the safety of students and coaches prevents normal participation.
 It is imperative that all schools submit accurate